espm-157/extinction-extinction-megna-and-caroline/README.md

 ## Team Members:

-- full name, github handle
+- Megna Reddy, 14megnareddy14
-- full name, github handle
+- Caroline Wichterman,

 This repository is a template for your team's repository.